Moose shot and abandoned across Ontario

 If you have any information about these cases or any natural resources violation, please call 1-877-TIPS-MNR (847-7667) toll-free any time or contact your ministry office during regular business hours.
 You can also call Crime Stoppers anonymously at 1-800-222-TIPS (8477).

-12 thoughts on “Moose shot and abandoned across Ontario”
+12 Replies to “Moose shot and abandoned across Ontario”

 1. It makes me sick as well.
 The MNR should be out more they say they are understaffed , our warden in our area we say at least 2-3 times a week , till his supervisior realized the mnr could make more money putting up fake moose and deer and get the guys shooting from cars and trucks( 1000s of dollars in fines ) the warden said he would only get a few thousands in fines from checking hunters . the deer and moose sting was more And the word he used was more Profitable . its time to give them more money. if they need a extra 20 bucks then i will be the first to throw it into a hat for them . just let them do there job .